bawva/gallery/README.md

 ## ⚠️ Legal Note

+### Image Protection
 The image protection features are designed to deter casual downloading but cannot prevent determined users with technical knowledge.
 For sensitive content, consider additional server-side protection, watermarking, or legal measures.

+### Sample Photos Copyright
+**Important**: The sample photos included in this project are sourced from [PixelPeeper.com](https://pixelpeeper.com/) and are used for demonstration purposes only.
+I do not hold any copyrights for these images.
+All rights to the sample photos remain with their respective photographers and copyright holders.
+If you plan to use this gallery for commercial purposes, please replace the sample photos with your own images or ensure you have proper licensing for any images you use.